Platforms: Web

 The product needed a face, so I was tasked with developing its logo, style, and user experience.
 First as a freelancer and then as a full-time employee.

 At first, Japanese.io was built to solve a very specific problem for Japanese learners: looking up unknown vocabulary while reading Japanese is inconvenient and bulky.
-People had to keep open several tabs at once and constantly switch between them.
-Japanese.io processed any Japanese text and allowed users to look up single words with just a click.
-Later Japanese.io evolved into the full language learning service it is today.
+People had to keep several tabs open at once and constantly switch between them.
+Japanese.io processed Japanese text and allowed users to look up individual words with a single click.
+Later, Japanese.io evolved into the full language learning service it is today.

 JIO in the past